Sorrento to Capri: Make The Most Of Your Amalfi Coast Day Trip

 TIP: Not into the expensive designer duds?
 Capri is also known for making hand-crafted leather sandals, and they're surprisingly inexpensive.
 Allow yourself enough time to get there and be measured, so cobblers have enough time to make them.
 Then pick them up later in the day on your way to dinner.
 Don't leave without a touch of the Amalfi Coast uniquely customized to you.

 Dinner or Aperitivo near the Piazzetta

 There's no shortage of fine restaurants on Capri, but two of our favorite restaurants on the Amalfi Coast get you just far enough away from the crowds: Buca di Baco is just off the Piazzetta and has the best Baba Rhum cake I've ever had.
 Ristorante Michel'angelo is a favorite for their amazing food and mozzarella bar.

-- For dinner, try some of Campania Italy's most famous foods while you're here like fresh bufala mozzarella and stuffed squash blossoms.
+For dinner, try some of Campania's most famous regional foods while you're here like fresh bufala mozzarella and stuffed squash blossoms.
 And of course, the perfect glass of limoncello to end the perfect meal!

 Tempted to Stay the Night (or Missed the LAst Ferry)?

 We don't blame you.
 We've stayed at two really great boutique hotels that we'd highly recommend.

 We loved everything about Hotel La Minerva.
 It had a fresh Capri feel (imagine lots of blue and white furnishings, and black and white pics of 1960's movie stars hanging out on Capri).
 The location is also perfect near Via Tragara, the Gardens of Augustus overlooking Marina Piccola, and just a short stroll from La Piazzetta.
 Check rates and availability.